shyam100v/cs4641Project/README.md

 ![featureImportance1](https://raw.githubusercontent.com/shyam100v/cs4641Project/master/image/mdi1.png)

-While this is intuitive, this does not serve as a good model for prediction since likes, dislikes and comments are not known in advance.
-After removing these three features, the feature importance is plotted below:
+While this is intuitive, this does not serve as a good model for prediction since likes, dislikes, age of video and comments are not known in advance.
+After removing these features, the feature importance is plotted below:

 ![featureImportance2](https://raw.githubusercontent.com/shyam100v/cs4641Project/master/image/mdi3.png)

-It is seen that the channel subscriber count, the age of the video and the number of videos in the channel are the most important predictors.
+It is seen that the channel subscriber count, the number of videos, total views on the channel, and age of the channel are the most important predictors.